tinylog-org/website/readme.md

 This section is only relevant, if you want to run the website on your local machine.
 If you only want to edit the content of the tinylog website, you can simply edit the Markdown files as mentioned in the previous content section.

-In order to run the website on your local machine, you have to install [NodeJS](https://nodejs.org/en/) and check out the repository recursively to integrate the tinylog theme as submodule.
-Many Git clients offer a checkbox that can be checked to check out the repository recursively.
-Otherwise, execute `git submodule update --init` on the console in the directory, where you have checked out the website repository.
+In order to run the website on your local machine, you have to install [NodeJS](https://nodejs.org/en/) and check out this repository.
 All NPM packages can be installed via the command `npm install`.

  Command                   | Description
 :--------------------------|:--------------------------------------------------------------------------------